BPMData/JHU_5_ReproducibleResearch/Project2_RMD.md

 ```
 ## [1] "1993-01-19" "2011-11-27"
 ```
-A quick calculation shows us that there are actually 5,857 observations spanning the full duration of the period in which CROPDMG was being recorded that caused no property damage but some crop damage, which seems to imply the value of this variable; it's uncertain whether these instances would simply have been rolled into property damage prior to 1993.

 <center>***Calculating dollar values for PROPDMG and CROPDMG***</center>

 One quirk of the NOAA dataset we have is that the values for property and crop damage are recorded as relatively short numbers, with the unit of measurement of that number recorded in a seperate column called PROPDMGEXP and CROPDMGEXP.
-Thus, an event that causes 25 *thousand* dollars worth of damage to property would have the same PROPDMG value (25) as an event that caused 25 ***billion*** dollars worth of damage to property; however, for the first event, the PROPDMGEXP would be "K" for thousand, while for the second it would be "B" for billion.
+Thus, an event that causes $25$ *thousand* dollars worth of damage to property would have the same PROPDMG value ($25$) as an event that caused $25$ ***billion*** dollars worth of damage to property.
+However, for the first event, the PROPDMGEXP would be "K" for thousand, while for the second it would be "B" for billion.
 (The dataset also includes "M" for million.)

-Before proceeding further in our analysis, it would help to create variables called *PROPDMG_TOTAL* and *CROPDMG_TOTAL* by actually multiplying those PROPDMG values by the appropriate number (1 thousand, 1 million or 1 billion).
+Before proceeding further in our analysis, it would help to create variables called *PROPDMG_TOTAL* and *CROPDMG_TOTAL* by actually multiplying those PROPDMG values by the appropriate number ($1$ thousand, $1$ million or $1$ billion).
 We can then create a final value for each observation called TOTALDMG by summing PROPDMG_TOTAL and CROPDMG_TOTAL.

 We have accomplished this neatly and quickly using case_when() from the ***dplyr*** package, as seen below.